planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 ### Heal

 This is for life-or-death trauma well beyond bruises and stitches.
 As such, it works only on those who have dropped into negative Mettle.
-Heal is a Check of the character’s MOTIVE vs. their negative Mettle, counting the negative as a positive for Difficulty’s sake.
+Heal is a Check of the character’s MOTIVE vs. their negative Mettle or ***Stagger***, counting the negative as a positive for Difficulty’s sake.
 Success means they are stable for the time being.
 Any Edge heals Mettle over the course of a day’s rest.
 Failure means the character dies.

 **Check:** CONCEPT vs. current Mettle.